The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Passing inline file bytes

-Requesting analysis too early
+Requesting results too early

 Examples